Register now to express your interest in the Circle of Support Pilot Program

 What is Peer Mentoring?

-Peer Mentoring is free support for IDFA Members to improve their self-management of treatment and wellbeing while living with an Immunodeficiency.
+Peer Mentoring is free support for IDFA members to improve their self-management of treatment and wellbeing while living with an immunodeficiency.

-The aim of Peer Mentoring is to support Members to improve their quality of life.
+The aim of Peer Mentoring is to support members to improve their quality of life.

 Peer Mentors aim to: